christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   often competitively, still recover, and get my other sessions done.

   Where am I at now?
-I can run 7:00 minute miles at 145bpm in Zone 2 on the flats.
+I can run 7:00 minute miles in Zone 2 on the flats.
 On hilly runs, I feel strong on all aspects of terrain.
 My core is stronger.
 I am confident in my own ability to hold different paces.
 I don't try and prove anything to anyone.
-I train at my own paces.
-I like running with slower runners.
+I train at my own paces and dont mind running slowly.
+I like running with runners of different abilities.
 I run my own races and don't panic.

-  I'm really proud of where I've got to and the runner I am today.
-I hope this can be of benefit to other runners that are caught in the same trap of consistent tempo running.

-  Here's a picture of my winning ceremony at the lost Shepherd Fell race, where the field slowed down and I was able to keep going thanks to Zone 2 training.

-  ![I consider Zone 2 training responsible for my wins at longer races](/assets/lost-shepherd.jpg "I consider Zone 2 training responsible for my wins at longer races")
+  Targeted Zone 2 training transformed my distance running.
+It's a big commitment.
+It will take a long time to see the benefits.
+But trust me, it's something you should try.
 ---